dylaron/About-Me/resume_aaronydeng_cloud.md

 Collaborating with industrial designers and contractor manufactures, we successfully delivered a solution that significantly improves the customer’s workflow and output quality.

-- Assisted on developing a new product powered by Machine Learning / Imaging Segmentation.
+- Assisted on developing a new product powered by Machine Learning / Image Segmentation.

 2017-2019, Design Engineer - Automation